 deliver a new or refurbished home to every secure tenant

 provide a minimum of 4.18 hectares of high quality open public space, including a park

-make sure that 50% of homes delivered are affordable
+make sure that a minimum of 50% of homes delivered are affordable

 ensure there are safe streets, pedestrian and cycle routes

 provide a range of new shops and much improved community facilities